-Coffee subscriptions have grown in popularity in recent years and having a regular supply of coffee arrive at your doorstep once a month or more often goes a long way to making our lives easier—and, if you're a coffee connoisseur, more enjoyable.
+Imagine receiving a regular supply of coffee at your doorstep once a month or more through one of many online coffee subscriptions.
+Such a simple thing can go a long way to making our lives easier—and, if you're a coffee connoisseur, more enjoyable.

-We looked at several coffee subscription boxes and covered all the bases, from gifting to fast delivery.
+We looked at many of the available options to find the best coffee subscriptions and covered all the bases, from gifting and roast types to fast delivery.
 Many of the companies we chose put a strong emphasis on fair trade and organic beans.
-Our roundup of top picks will help you navigate your next cup of joe smoothly.
+Our roundup of the best coffee subscriptions will help you navigate your next cup of joe smoothly.

 Price: $20–$24 per delivery

 Why You Should Try It: Bean Box ticked multiple boxes on our list of criteria for a coffee subscription service.
 The tipping point was the company’s transparency on fair trade vs. direct trade policies and the ability to read ratings and reviews of the coffees it sells.

 Allows you to customize subscription by roast type or receive curator's selection

 Cheaper options exist

 The Seattle-based Bean Box allows customers to customize their coffee subscriptions based on roast types and flavor profiles.
 Each Bean Box is chosen by the company's in-house curator and coffee expert, Maryna Gray.